AstraZeneca/runnable/docs/concepts/nodes.md

       type: fail
 ```

-In *interactive* modes the as-is does not do anything and succeeds everytime but the same dag in *orchestrated* modes
+In *interactive* modes the as-is does not do anything and succeeds every time but the same dag in *orchestrated* modes
-can render a template that could be part of continous integration process.
+can render a template that could be part of continuos integration process.

 Data science and ML research teams would thrive in interactive modes, given their experimental nature of work.
 As-Is
 nodes gives a way to do experiments without changing the dag definition once it is ready to be deployed.